intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	A read-only multiple values file which exists on all cpuset-enabled cgroups.

-	It lists the onlined CPUs that are actually granted to this cgroup by its parent.
-These CPUs are allowed to be used by tasks within the current cgroup.
+	It lists the active CPUs available to tasks in this cgroup.

+	For a cgroup that is not a valid partition root, an empty "cpuset.cpus" makes "cpuset.cpus.effective" show all CPUs
-	If "cpuset.cpus" is empty, the "cpuset.cpus.effective" file shows all the CPUs from the parent cgroup that can be available to be used by this cgroup.
-Otherwise, it should be a subset of "cpuset.cpus" unless none of the CPUs listed in "cpuset.cpus" can be granted.
-In this case, it will be treated just like an empty "cpuset.cpus".
+	available from the parent cgroup.
+Otherwise, it is a subset of "cpuset.cpus" unless none of the requested CPUs can be granted.
+In that case, it is treated like an empty "cpuset.cpus".

+	For a valid non-root partition root, "cpuset.cpus.effective" contains the active CPUs from "cpuset.cpus.exclusive.effective" except
+	those granted to valid child partition roots.
+If "cpuset.cpus.exclusive" is set to a value different from "cpuset.cpus", the effective CPUs need not be a subset of "cpuset.cpus".
+For example, if CPUs 2-5 are active, available, and not assigned to a valid child partition root, a partition root with "cpuset.cpus" set to "0-3" and "cpuset.cpus.exclusive" set to "2-5" has "2-5" in "cpuset.cpus.effective".

 	Its value will be affected by CPU hotplug events.